 A masters is the first level of graduate coursework and can be obtained after you receive a bachelor’s degree.
 Earning a masters usually requires two years of full-time study, which amounts to 36 to 54 semester credits.

-Top Master Programs in Finance in Estonia 2016/2017
+Top Master Programs in Finance in Estonia 2018

-Financial Mathematics is a 1-year Master’s programme that prepares specialists for financial sector, banking and insurance industries in quantitative methods of risk assessment and hedging, providing knowledge and skills in two major areas - financial engineering and insurance mathematics.What can you expect from this programme?
-Special emphasis on applied mathematical models and quantitative methods; Knowledge, practical skills and competence needed to succeed in careers at banks, insurance companies, consulting, financial utilities and financial supervisory authorities; The teaching staff consists of professors highly qualified in the field of Financial Mathematics, who have also done extensive research and have international experience.
-Some of the lectures in the programme will be delivered by visiting international staff; Graduates are very competitive on national and international job market as analysts, actuaries and risk engineers.
-All graduates of Financial Mathematics can find jobs easily in Estonia and around the world.
-Audience ... [-]
+2-year master's Actuarial and Financial Engineering programme prepares specialists for financial sector, banking and insurance industries in quantitative methods of risk assessment and hedging, providing knowledge and skills in two major areas - financial engineering and insurance mathematics.Why Actuarial and Financial Engineering?
+Special emphasis on applied mathematical models and quantitative methods.
+Only programme of this kind in the region, meeting EU educational standards in actuarial mathematics.
+Graduates are very competitive on national and international job market as analysts, actuaries and risk engineers.
+Knowledge, practical skills and competence needed to succeed in careers at banks, insurance companies, consulting, financial utilities and financial supervisory authorities.
+The teaching staff consists of highly qualified professors, who have also done extensive research and have international experience.
+Some of the lectures in the programme will be delivered by visiting international staff.
+All graduates can find jobs easily in Estonia and around the world. ... [-]